 Pedro Pérez - Master Instructor since 2016

-Pedro L. Pérez Cáceres was born in San Juan, Puerto Rico.
-He began studying the guitar with Emilio Cruz and later continued with Jacques Landry and Michael Curtis at the Interamerican University in San Germán, Puerto Rico.
-He obtained his BA in Music from the Conservatory of Music of Puerto Rico, studying under Luis Enrique Júlia, José Rodriguez Alvira, and Leonardo Egúrbida.
-Later he received his Masters Degree in Music from Arizona State University, where he was a Fulbright Scholar and a student of Professor Frank Koonce.
+Pedro L. Pérez Cáceres was born in San Juan, Puerto Rico and began studying the guitar with Emilio Cruz and later continued with Jacques Landry and Michael Curtis at the Interamerican University in San Germán, Puerto Rico.
+Mr. Pérez obtained his BA in Music from the Conservatory of Music of Puerto Rico, studying under Luis Enrique Júlia, José Rodriguez Alvira, and Leonardo Egúrbida.
+Later, Mr. Pérez received a Masters Degree in Music from Arizona State University as a Fulbright Scholar and a student of Professor Frank Koonce.

-In 1998, Mr. Pérez was awarded the Pro-Arte scholarship from Asociación Pro Orquesta Sinfónica (APOS), to attend the National Guitar Workshop directed by Nathaniel Gunod, where he studied with Julian Gray, Michael Cedric Smith, and Richard Provost.
-He has performed in master classes by Nicholas Goluses, Juan Mercadal, Leonardo Egúrbida, Eladio Sharon, William Kanengiser, and Xavier Jara.
-In 1999, he was invited to perform an opening recital for the renowned popular music guitarist, José Feliciano, in El Paso, Texas.
-During the school year 2003-2004, he joined the high school music faculty at the Rivera High School in Brownsville, Texas, where he was in charge of the music elective guitar classes.
-While there, he also served at the Estudiantina Director for the Rivera High School in the Brownsville Independent School District Fine Arts Program.
-His latest performances include duo concerts with the former Phoenix Symphony Principal Flutist Alex Viazovtsev for the Downtown Chamber Series directed by Mark Dix, a recording session with the flutist Sherry Finzer, 2 concerts with the flutist Monica Anthony for the Mill Ave.
+In 1998, Mr. Pérez was awarded the Pro-Arte scholarship from Asociación Pro Orquesta Sinfónica (APOS), to attend the National Guitar Workshop directed by Nathaniel Gunod and studied with Julian Gray, Michael Cedric Smith, and Richard Provost.
+Mr. Pérez has performed in master classes by Nicholas Goluses, Juan Mercadal, Leonardo Egúrbida, Eladio Sharon, William Kanengiser, and Xavier Jara.
+In 1999, Mr. Pérez was invited to perform an opening recital for the renowned popular music guitarist, José Feliciano, in El Paso, Texas.
+During the school year 2003-2004, Mr. Pérez joined the high school music faculty at the Rivera High School in Brownsville, Texas to be in charge of the music elective guitar classes, while also serving at the Estudiantina Director for the Rivera High School in the Brownsville Independent School District Fine Arts Program.
+Mr. Pérez's performances include duo concerts with the former Phoenix Symphony Principal Flutist Alex Viazovtsev for the Downtown Chamber Series directed by Mark Dix, a recording session with the flutist Sherry Finzer, 2 concerts with the flutist Monica Anthony for the Mill Ave.
 Chamber Players Concert Series, and performances as a member of the Glendale Community College Guitar Orchestra, directed by Chuck Hulihan.

-Currently, Mr. Pérez is a doctoral student in Guitar Performance at Arizona State University, where he has studied under Prof. Frank Koonce and Prof. Jiyeon Kim.
-Pedro regularly performs for the Phoenix Guitar Society Meeting, hosted monthly the every second Sunday at the Tempe Historical Museum.
-He likes to spend his time off practicing the electric guitar, swimming, hiking, dancing salsa (badly), and drinking coffee.
+Currently, Mr. Pérez is a doctoral student in Guitar Performance at Arizona State University, studying under Prof. Frank Koonce and Prof. Jiyeon Kim.
+Mr. Pérez regularly performs for the Phoenix Guitar Society Meeting, hosted monthly the every second Sunday at the Tempe Historical Museum.
+Mr. Pérez spends time off practicing the electric guitar, swimming, hiking, dancing salsa (badly), and drinking coffee.

 David Sewell - Instructor since 2020